Greater Western Sydney Giants: 2017 season

 There was a lot of outside expectation on the club leading into 2017.
-A lot of the media were talking up the side as eventual premier, thanks to the clubs' run in the second half of 2016.
+A lot of the media were talking up the side as eventual premier, thanks to the club's run in the second half of 2016.

 In the off season the club traded want-away player Cam McCarthy to Fremantle along with picks 7, 34 & 72 for pick 3 in the draft.
 Canberra academy player Jack Steele was traded to St Kilda for a future second round pick.
 Unlucky, but highly talented Paul Ahern was traded to North Melbourne for pick 69.
 Crowd favourite, Will Hoskin-Elliott, was traded to the Collingwood Football Club for a future second round pick.
-Continuing the clubs strong trading with Carlton Football Club, they offloaded, Caleb Marchbank, Jarrod Pickett (like Ahern a high draft pick who never played a game for the club) Rhys Palmer and the clubs' 2nd round pick in the 2017 draft for Geelong's first round pick in the 2017 draft and picks 45, 58 and 135.
+Continuing the club's strong trading with Carlton Football Club, they offloaded, Caleb Marchbank, Jarrod Pickett (like Ahern a high draft pick who never played a game for the club) Rhys Palmer and the club's 2nd round pick in the 2017 draft for Geelong's first round pick in the 2017 draft and picks 45, 58 and 135.
 The club traded in Richmond player, and former first round draft pick, Brett Deledio using Geelong's first round pick acquired from Carlton and its own third round pick.

 With its picks in the 2016 draft and the acquisition of Deledio via trade, the club added Tim Taranto, Will Setterfield (academy), Harry Perryman (academy), Isaac Cumming (academy), Lachlan Tiziani (academy) and Matt de Boer via the national draft, and another former de-listed Docker in Tendai M'Zungu in the Rookie Draft.

 The club had an absolutely horrible run with injuries over the year yet somehow managed to scrape in to the Top 4.
-Josh Kelly had a breakout year, all the while weighing up a return to his fathers former club, North Melbourne, on a rumoured 7-year, $11,000,000 contract.
-He refused that offer and re-signed before the clubs' final series.
+Josh Kelly had a breakout year, all the while weighing up a return to his father's former club, North Melbourne, on a rumoured 7-year, $11,000,000 contract.
+He refused that offer and re-signed before the club's final series.
 The side yet again fell at the second last hurdle, once again losing to eventual premiers, Richmond Football Club in front of a crowd of 94,000, the biggest crowd the club has played in front of.